RoyalIcing/react-meadow/README.md

 # react-meadow

-React Meadow allows you to create complex forms with nested groups, repeating fields, and connect it to JSON.
+React Meadow allows you to create complex forms from JSON data.
+It supports text fields, dropdowns, nested groups, and repeated fields.

 It allows any UI components to be used, such as native web, Material UI, Bootstrap, or your own.